 In our country online education is on the rise nowadays.
 It is comfortable not only for the teacher but for the students too.
 Also, it breaks our barriers which can be offline.
 Moreover, due to Covid-19, online education solves the problem of the safety of the teacher and the students.
 Excessive online education is difficult to withstand for both students and teachers.
-But the transition to distance learning requires restructuring of educational approaches from the teacher's side, distance learning also requires other skills - like self-organization.
+But the transition to distance learning requires restructuring of educational approaches from the teacher's side: instead of reading - use research, instead of control - use challenges.
+And from the students' side, distance learning also requires other skills - like self-organization.
 Unfortunatelly, students have no motivation to study, that is why all material should be explained in the most available and systematic way, because students usually master the material themselves longer than under the guidance of a teacher.
 It is better to involve different learning formats at the same time: for example, offer students several options for homework (make an edvertisement, or a project).
 It is important to gather feedback: this way the educators will understand which activities students like and which are effective, and, on the contrary, which reduce the desire to study.
 Distance learning can get acquainted with new learning technologies, learn to allocate time correctly, make education inclusive and accessible for learners and develop an individual approach for each students.